Sarveshsh8/Doteye/README.md

 5. Use export.py to export the models to onnx format for faster inference on cpu device
 6. Use val.py to validate the model performance

+#Annotation format

+1. USE LABEL IMG / LABEL ME TO ANNOTATE IMAGES (COCO,PASCALVOC,YOLO)
+2. If the annotation is in coco json, just login to roboflow account and convert the json file to yolovtxt format or any format required.